 9. Right of First Offer.
 In the event Company intends to consummate any financing through the sale of Ordinary Shares and/or securities exercisable or exchangeable for or convertible into Ordinary Shares, other than a Permitted Financing, beginning on the Closing Date and ending on the ROFO Termination Date, it shall first offer such financing to Investor in writing (the “ROFO Notice”).
 The ROFO Notice shall specify the amount of the proposed financing.
-The ROFO Notice shall constitute an offer by Company to allow Investor to make the proposed financing on substantially the same terms and conditions set forth in the Securities Purchase Agreements between Investor and Company, dated December 19, 2019, January 9, 2020 and February 11, 2020, and in the other Transaction Documents (as defined in such Securities Purchase Agreements).
+The ROFO Notice shall constitute an offer by Company to allow Investor to make the proposed financing on substantially the same terms and conditions set forth herein and in the other Transaction Documents.
 Investor, if it desires to accept such offer, shall give Company written notice to such effect (the “Acceptance Notice”) within seven (7) days of its receipt of the ROFO Notice (the “Acceptance Period”).
 If Investor sends the Acceptance Notice to Company, the parties shall have seven (7) days to negotiate definitive documents and consummate the financing.
 If Investor shall fail to give the Acceptance Notice to Company within the time period provided or otherwise elects not to participate in the financing, Company shall be free to consummate, within 90 days of the expiration of the Acceptance Period, a financing with a third party investor.
 For the avoidance of doubt, Investor’s declining its right of first offer pursuant to this Section 9 with respect to a particular financing shall not be deemed to be Investor’s consent to such financing pursuant to Section 4(vii) above, and such consent must be obtained separately from Investor, unless Investor’s declining its right of first offer causes the ROFO Termination Date to occur.
-The “ROFO Termination Date” shall be the earlier of (i) the Minimum Debt Balance Date and (ii) the expiration date of the first Acceptance Period as to which Investor does not deliver an Acceptance Notice, unless Investor has delivered funding of not less than $3,000,000.00 (except for April and May 2020 which shall be capped at $1,500,000.00) in the calendar month during which such Acceptance Period expires or of not less than $15,000,000.00 cumulatively (including the amounts invested by Investor hereunder).
+The “ROFO Termination Date” shall be the earlier of (i) the Minimum Debt Balance Date and (ii) the expiration date of the first Acceptance Period as to which Investor does not deliver an Acceptance Notice, unless Investor has delivered funding of not less than $3,000,000.00 in the calendar month during which such Acceptance Period expires or of not less than $15,000,000.00 cumulatively (including the amounts invested by Investor hereunder).

 10. Miscellaneous.
 The provisions set forth in this Section 10 shall apply to this Agreement, as well as all other Transaction Documents as if these terms were fully set forth therein; provided, however, that in the event there is a conflict between any provision set forth in this Section 10 and any provision in any other Transaction Document, the provision in such other Transaction Document shall govern.